 Requirements and units of study for advanced coursework can be found on the Visual Arts advanced coursework units of study page.

-Students enrolled in the Bachelor of Visual Arts, and in the Bachelor of Visual Arts / Bachelor of Advanced Studies can complete elective units of study from the subject areas listed in Table A (Arts and Social Sciences), Table S (shared pool), and Table O (Open Learning Environment).
+Students enrolled in the Bachelor of Visual Arts, and in the Bachelor of Visual Arts / Bachelor of Advanced Studies can complete elective units of study from the Visual Arts table A, Table S (shared pool), and Table O (Open Learning Environment).

-The available units of study are listed in Table A Subject Areas of this handbook and Table S in the Interdisciplinary Studies handbook.
+The available shared elective units of study are listed in Table S in the Interdisciplinary Studies handbook.

 Details of available OLE units can be found in Table O in the Interdisciplinary Studies Handbook.